Disclaimer: This story contains details of sexual assault which may be difficult for some individuals.

 |Jonah Gadjovich*||Cal Foote*|

 Both Foote and Gadjovich have come out through their agents to say that they had no involvement in the events that night.
-Sixteen players have not commented to this point.
+Victor Mete also announced that he was not at the event, but was instead on vacation with his family.
+He was in the NHL with Montreal at that point, although he did play in the CHL previously.

 What happened in the committee hearing?